-The Galapagos Science Center is a state of the art research facility located on Isla San Cristobal in the Galapagos Archipelago.
+The Galapagos Science Center is our research facility on Isla San Cristóbal

 The site of the GSC is adjacent to USFQ’s Galapagos Academic Institute for the Arts and Sciences (GAIAS) on Playa Mann, Isla San Cristobal.
 The facility is being used by UNC and USFQ faculty and students conducting research in the Galapagos Archipelago, as well as by Carolina students in study abroad science programs hosted next door at GAIAS.